lachlanshoesmith/mazemap-react/README.md

 `npm run build` generates both an esm and cjs export in `dist/`.

+## contributing
+Make sure to `echo "auto-install-peers=false" >> ~/.npmrc` then `npm i`.
+You can test changes by importing the component locally.
+Ensure you `npm run build` for changes to be reflected in your development environment.

 ## credits

 not affiliated with the mazemap project whatsoever. but shoutout to them.